-Sarah is an experienced conductor, music educator, and singer who strives to interweave the teaching of vocal pedagogy into the choral experience and exploring the role of social justice in sharing music.
+Sarah is an experienced conductor, music educator, and singer who strives to interweave the teaching of vocal pedagogy into the choral experience and exploring the role of social justice in choral music.
 Currently, Sarah is the Founding and Artistic Director for Consonare Choral Community, a nonprofit organization working to build community through choral music in Connecticut, where she directs: Voices of Concinnity Chamber Ensemble, a professional chamber ensemble of singers from diverse backgrounds; Choir Matrix Women's Ensemble, a community choir open to all self-identified women.; and Consonare Community Choir, a large drop-in choir with a mission to get the whole community singing.
-Voices of Concinnity and Choir Matrix are both recipients of the 2020 Alfred Nash Patterson Grant.
+Serving also as Executive Director, Sarah has worked to bring in grant funding for the organization.

 Sarah holds a Masters of Music in Choral Conducting from University of Connecticut with extensive graduate study in choral conducting from California State University, Los Angeles.
 She has studied conducting under Donald Brinegar, James Spillane, William Belan, and Iris Levine.
 She obtained a B.A. in Psychology from California Polytechnic University, Pomona where she also began her studies as a music educator.

 Her choral leadership experience has previously included teaching at the junior and senior high level in California, directing the UConn Women’s Choir and UConn Collegiate Choir, serving as music director of The Shoreline Chorale, and Assistant Conductor of the Chorale at Eastern Connecticut University.
 Her choral music experience has flourished from serving as music director in numerous churches since 2000.
 Outside of choral conducting, she has conducted operas for New in November with the Hartford Opera Theater, served as TA for a music history course at UConn, and taught graduate choral literature at The Hartt School.